Flexible PCB , allowing the board to conform to a desired shape, or to flex during its use.

 - Improved reliability and impedance control

-- Higher material cost than rigid or Rigid Flex PCB
+- Material costs are higher than rigid or Rigid Flex PCB , and overall manufacturing costs are higher.

 - Easily damaged through improper handling (easy to bend and dent)